Reviewable/Reviewable/docs/repositories.md

 You can customize the function of the **Approve** button (aka **LGTM** button), which appears on the general discussion when the conditions are right.
 You can customize what will be inserted into the draft when you click it.
 By default it inserts `:lgtm:`, which renders a custom LGTM (Looks Good To Me) emoji.
 But, some teams customize it to insert a form, or a different approval message.
 The button also always sets the publication status to **Approved**.

+### Discussion participant dismissers

+This setting controls what permissions a user needs to have to be able to [dismiss](discussions.md#checking-and-changing-dispositions) participants from a discussion.
+By default, anybody with write permissions can do so but you can limit it to only repo admins if a stricter approach is desired.

 ### Review status in GitHub PR

 This setting determines whether or not to post the current completion status of the review as a status check on GitHub.
 Choose **On for visited reviews** to post only after a review has been visited at least once in Reviewable.